Schedule Change

 • Named after Sunnylands, an Annenberg family home in Pennsylvania

-• Sun god logo was commissioned by the Annenbergs in the 1960s.
+• The sun emblem was commissioned by the Annenbergs in the 1960s.

 • The 25,000-square-foot house and 200 acres were designed by Southern California architect A. Quincy Jones.